Hammersmith & Fulham Foodbank need your donations after one of their busiest ever Christmases.

 “We must continue doing all we can to ensure no one goes without.”

 Last year saw 1,000 more people using the service than the previous 12 months, a figure that Daphine and her team believe will only increase.

 H&F Foodbank, which is part-funded by Hammersmith & Fulham Council, is most in need of:

 - Long life juice

 - UHT and powdered milk

 - Tinned rice pudding and other long-life desserts

 You can find your closest donation point at H&F Foodbank’s website.
 The Foodbank cannot accept any fresh produce.

-“H&F Foodbank are an enormous credit to the volunteers and donors in the borough, and we are very proud of the amazing work they do every day,” said Cllr Sue Fennimore, H&F Cabinet Member for Social Inclusion.
+“H&F Foodbank is an enormous credit to the volunteers and donors in the borough, and we are very proud of the amazing work they do every day,” said Cllr Sue Fennimore, H&F Cabinet Member for Social Inclusion.

 “We’re working towards a day when foodbanks do not need to exist, but for now they are a vital service which, sadly, has never been needed more – largely because of changes in government support for the unemployed and people on low incomes.